 - Ongoing work group created by the SEMTAC in 2007 to improve safety practices within the Colorado EMS community.

-- Efforts are targeted toward provider and patient safety issues with an ongoing focus on safe operation of ambulances.
+- Efforts are targeted toward provider and patient safety issues with an ongoing focus on the safe operation of ambulances.

 - Ensures the bylaws support the State Emergency Medical and Trauma Services Advisory Council's (SEMTAC) mission.